Fivell/policies/source/sections/08-auditing_policy.md

    by those with system administrator privileges.
    - Separate systems are used to apply the security principle of "separation of duties" to protect audit trails from hackers.
-   - Datica logging servers include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
+   - Versionista logging servers include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
 The ELK toolkit provides message summarization, reduction, and reporting functionality.
-4. For PaaS Customers choosing to use Datica logging services, log data will be separated from the log data of other Datica Customers.
+4. For PaaS Customers choosing to use Versionista logging services, log data will be separated from the log data of other Versionista Customers.

 ## 8.7 Workforce Training, Education, Awareness and Responsibilities

-1. Datica workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
-Datica's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
-Datica workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
+1. Versionista workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
+Versionista's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
+   Versionista workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
-2. Datica Customers are provided with necessary information to understand Datica auditing capabilities, and PaaS Customers can choose the level of logging and auditing that Datica will implement on their behalf.
+2. Versionista Customers are provided with necessary information to understand Versionista auditing capabilities, and PaaS Customers can choose the level of logging and auditing that Versionista will implement on their behalf.

 ## 8.8 External Audits of Information Access and Activity

-1. Prior to contracting with an external audit firm, Datica shall:
+1. Prior to contracting with an external audit firm, Versionista shall:
    - Outline the audit responsibility, authority, and accountability;
    - Choose an audit firm that is independent of other organizational operations;